Ladakh: Ancient history

 Rock carvings found in many parts of Ladakh indicate that the area has been inhabited from Neolithic times.
-Ladakh's earliest inhabitants consisted of nomads known as Kampa.
+Ladakh's earliest inhabitants were nomads known as Kampa.
 Later settlements were established by Mons from Kullu and Brokpas who originated from Gilgit.
 Around the 1st century, Ladakh was a part of the Kushan Empire.
 Buddhism spread into western Ladakh from Kashmir in the 2nd century.
-The 7th-century Buddhist traveller Xuanzang describes the region in his accounts.
-Xuanzang's term of Ladakh is Mo-lo-so, which has been reconstructed by academics as *Malasa, *Marāsa, or *Mrāsa, which is believed to have been the original name of the region.

 For much of the first millennium, western Tibet comprised Zhangzhung kingdom(s), which practised the Bon religion.
 Sandwiched between Kashmir and Zhangzhung, Ladakh is believed to have been alternatively under the control of one or other of these powers.
 Academics find strong influences of Zhangzhung language and culture in "upper Ladakh" (from the middle section of the Indus valley to the southeast).
 The penultimate king of Zhangzhung is said to have been from Ladakh.

 From around 660 CE, the Tang dynasty and the Tibetan Empire started contesting the "four garrisons" of the Tarim Basin (present day Xinjiang), a struggle that lasted three centuries.
 Zhangzhung fell victim to Tibet's ambitions in c.
 634 and disappeared.
 Karkota Empire and the Umayyad Caliphate too joined the contest for Xinjiang soon afterwards.
 Baltistan and Ladakh were at the centre of these struggles.
-Academics infer from the slant of Ladakhi chronicles that Ladakh may have owed its primary allegiance to Tibet during this time, but that it was more political than cultural.
+Academics infer from the slant of Ladakh Chronicles that Ladakh may have owed its primary allegiance to Tibet during this time, but that it was more political than cultural.
 Ladakh remained Buddhist and its culture was not yet Tibetan.